• Skip to primary navigation

 • ×

-Feb 7, 2021 · Modified: Apr 3, 2022 by Melinda O'Malley Keckler · This post may contain affiliate links · this blog generates income via ads.
+Modified: Jun 9, 2023 · Published: Feb 7, 2021 by Melinda O'Malley Keckler · This post may contain affiliate links · this blog generates income from ads.

 Jump to Recipe Print Recipe

-Chili Relleno Casserole is perfectly versatile.
-The green chilis, eggs and cheese make it great for breakfast, fantastic for brunch or a satisfying dinner.
+Green Chili Egg Casserole is perfectly versatile and wildly easy to make.
+The green chilis, eggs and cheese combine for a great breakfast casserole.
+But it's also worthy of a satisfying dinner.
 In a rush?
 Assemble the casserole the night before and bake for about an hour before you plan to dig in.
+Serve it alongside Cheesy Grits and Carrot Banana Muffins for a tasty brunch menu.

 Side view of the casserole with tomatoes and a bowl of salsa in the background.